kevinyswong/kevinyswong.github.io/index.md

   </blockquote>
   But what about those who haven't gone to college?
 Oliver Anthony's song,
   <a href="https://www.youtube.com/watch?v=sqSA-SY5Hro">RICH MEN NORTH OF RICHMOND</a>
-  struck a particular chord with large swaths of the country last summer, and based on the song's popularity, it would be neglectful not to take popular immiseration seriously.
+  struck a particular chord with great portions of the country last summer, and based on the song's popularity, it would be neglectful not to take popular immiseration seriously.
 Encapsulating these dire economic inequalities with a dismal prospect, Turchin warns: